250+ Conversation Starters

 Each generation has its trends.
 And if you are of a similar age, there is a good chance that you both share some similar trends that you followed.

 58. What do you fear is hiding in the dark?

 This is a great question to get into a conversation about fears that you both share.

 59. What was the best period of your life so far?
 What do you think will be the best period of your entire life?

-Another question that leads to a lot of fond memories and stories to tell, but also lets you know how hopeful of the future they are and what their ideal life would look like.
+This is another question that leads to a lot of fond memories and stories to tell, but it also lets you know how hopeful of the future they are and what their ideal life would look like.